cheynepierce/SalesforceStyleGuide/README.md

 Object_1__c.Postal_Code__c, Object_2__c.Postal_Code__c
 ```

-Master-detail or lookup fields should typically match the corresponding object name.
+Unless there is a compelling reason to do otherwise, name master-detail or lookup fields to match the corresponding object name.
-There can be exceptions, especially in the cases where standard objects are used:
+There are often exceptions here, especially in the cases where standard objects are used:
 for example, if an object represents a Class, and has a lookup to an Account, then the lookup field might be called School.

-####Other considerations
-Do not create a new custom field when an equivalent field already exists.

-Make fields as specific as possible, so that they always track exactly one piece of information,
-and don't function as a sort of catch-all field.

 ##<a name="workflow"></a>Workflow and Validation Rules
 Be cautious to not accidentally make fields required through validation rules